About Race Pace Predictor

 The core predictor uses Riegel's formula, published by Pete Riegel back in 1981.
 It scales your finish time by the ratio of two distances raised to the power 1.06.
 It is not magic, and it assumes you have actually trained for the longer race, but for efforts within a reasonable range it holds up remarkably well.

-The other calculators lean on equally well-worn methods: Jack Daniels' VDOT for training paces, age-grading standards for comparing results across ages, the Tanaka formula for max heart rate, and the running energy cost for calories.
+The other calculators lean on equally well-worn methods: Jack Daniels' VDOT for training paces, age-grading standards for comparing results across ages, a population-based formula for max heart rate, and the running energy cost for calories.
 Every formula is documented in the code, and we call out where a number is an estimate rather than a hard answer.

 Your data stays with you